mwunsch/jquery-renewal/README.md

   start: 0,                                  // The starting position of the carousel
   visible: 1,                                // How many elements should be visible at one time
   repeat: false,                             // Whether the carousel should move to beginning/end if advance/reverse is triggered from end/beginning.
+  infinite: false,                           // Whether the carousel should infinitely continue in one direction
   wrapperClass: 'renewal-carousel-container' // The class name given to the wrapper });
 ```

 If `visible` is falsy, the width of the wrapper (`$('.a_wrapper')`), is not affected at all.

+If `infinite` is true, the first carousel child will be used to create empty placeholders for `carousel.length % visible`.

 ## Installation